mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 syncthing cli --home /var/syncthing/config config devices
 ```

-## How to deploy Syncthing to Fly
+## How to deploy Syncthing to Fly.io

-If you want to deploy a Syncthing server to Fly, follow the steps below.
+If you want to deploy a Syncthing server to Fly.io, follow the steps below.

 ### Pre-requisites

 Before you begin, you'll need:

-- A Fly account (with billing activated)
+- A Fly.io account (with billing activated)
 - The `fly` CLI [installed](https://fly.io/docs/getting-started/installing-flyctl/) and authenticated on your machine

 ### Create your app

-First, create a new Fly app.
-The snippet below names your app `syncthing-` plus a random suffix, but you can choose any app name that isn't already claimed on Fly.
+First, create a new Fly.io app.
+The snippet below names your app `syncthing-` plus a random suffix, but you can choose any app name that isn't already claimed on Fly.io.

 ```bash
 RANDOM_SUFFIX="$(head /dev/urandom | tr -dc 'a-z0-9' | head -c 6 ; echo '')"